Kakifrucht/HalfminerSystem/README.md

 specifically for our server.
 Feel free to fork and fix/translate the plugin to your likings.
 It is presently fully localizable via the plugins configuration file.

-## Compile
+## Build
-Additionally to the Maven dependencies, you need to manually add a craftbukkit.jar
+Due to *net.minecraft.server* ('NMS') dependencies, you need to run Spigot's [BuildTools.jar](https://www.spigotmc.org/wiki/buildtools) once to add CraftBukkit to your local Maven repository.
+This dependency is isolated to one class, *NMSUtils*, and only used in the HalfminerSystem module.